Maass relations for Saito-Kurokawa lifts of higher levels: Introduction

 \section{Introduction}

 It is known that a Siegel modular form $F$ is a (classical) Saito-Kurokawa lift of an elliptic modular form $f$ if and only if its Fourier coefficients satisfy the \emph{Maass relations}

 The classical cuspidal Saito-Kurokawa lift of weight $k$ is a lift from a cuspidal modular form $f\in S_{2k-2}^{(1)}(\SL_2(\Z))$ with $k$ even; it is a cuspidal Siegel modular form $F\in S_k^{(2)}(\Sp_4(\Z))$.
 The first construction of such a lift was given by Maass in \cite{maass1979} using correspondences between Siegel and classical modular forms, Jacobi forms and modular forms of half-integral weight (see also \cite{eichzag}).
 However, Saito-Kurokawa lifts can be also constructed using representation theory (\cite{ps-sk}, \cite{sch-funct}).
 The advantage of the latter is that it can be easily generalised to lifts of modular forms of higher level, and also with an odd weight.
-In this case, if $k$ is even\footnote{If $k$ is odd, the construction leads to a non-holomorphic function (cf. \cite{miya-saito}).}, for any $f\in S_{2k-2}^{(1)}(\G_0(N))$ we get a cuspidal Siegel modular form of weight $k$ invariant under the action of a congruence subgroup of $\GSp_4(\Z)$ such that its spin $L$-function is given by
+In this case, if $k$ is even\footnote{If $k$ is odd, the construction leads to a non-holomorphic function (cf. \cite{PSSc1}).}, for $f\in S_{2k-2}^{(1)}(\G_0(N))$ with $N$ square-free there exists a cuspidal Siegel modular form of weight $k$ invariant under the action of a congruence subgroup of $\GSp_4(\Z)$ such that its spinor $L$-function is given by

+where $C(s)$ comes from a contribution at $p=\infty$ and $p|N$ (for a precise statement see \cite[Theorem 5.2]{schsaito}\footnote{ For us, $L(s,F)$ denotes a classical spinor $L$-function associated to $F$, and not to an automorphic representation corresponding to $F$; hence the shift in the argument in comparison to \cite{schsaito}.}).
 This does not tell us though anything about the coefficients of $F$ and whether they satisfy similar Maass relations.
 Pitale, Saha and Schmidt showed in \cite{PSSc1} that this is indeed the case if $F\in S_k^{(2)}(\Sp_4(\Z))$ is a Hecke eigenform.

 From a representation theoretic point of view, a Saito-Kurokawa lift produces from a cuspidal automorphic representation $\pi$ of $\mathrm{PGL}_2(\A)$ a cuspidal automorphic representation $\Pi$ of $\mathrm{PGSp}_4(\A)$; we can think of $f$ and $F$ as vectors of matching weight in the vector spaces of $\pi$ and $\Pi$.
 What is important is that any representation $\Pi$ we obtain via this (generalised) Saito-Kurokawa lifting is a CAP representation.